Pathfinding Quantum Simulations of Neutrinoless Double-Beta Decay: Introduction

-We leverage the power of co-designed simulations to observe lepton-number violating dynamics on a quantum computer for the first time.
-This is accomplished via the simulation of the $0\nu\beta\beta$-decay of a simple nucleus in 1+1D lattice quantum chromodynamics (QCD) using IonQ's Forte-generation quantum computers.
-Our work builds off previous quantum simulations of non-abelian gauge theories in 1+1D dimension~\cite{Farrell:2022wyt,Farrell:2022vyh,Than:2024zaj,Klco:2019evd,Atas:2022dqm,Atas:2021ext} and beyond~\cite{Ciavarella:2024fzw,Turro:2024pxu,Ciavarella:2023mfc,Ciavarella:2021lel,Ciavarella:2021nmj,Kavaki:2024ijd,ARahman:2022tkr,ARahman:2021ktn,Balaji:2025afl}, with a particular emphasis on Ref.~\cite{Farrell:2022vyh}, where single $\beta$-decay was simulated using a similar setup.
+Our work builds off previous quantum simulations of non-abelian gauge theories in 1+1D dimension~\cite{Farrell:2022wyt,Farrell:2022vyh,Than:2024zaj,Klco:2019evd,Atas:2022dqm,Atas:2021ext} and beyond~\cite{Ciavarella:2024fzw,Turro:2024pxu,Ciavarella:2023mfc,Ciavarella:2021lel,Ciavarella:2021nmj,Kavaki:2024ijd,ARahman:2022tkr,ARahman:2021ktn,Balaji:2025afl,Chawdhry:2023jks}, with a particular emphasis on Ref.~\cite{Farrell:2022vyh}, where single $\beta$-decay was simulated using a similar setup.
 Our quantum circuits are designed to maximally benefit from the all-to-all connectivity and native gate-set available on IonQ's trapped-ion quantum computers.
-Additionally, we introduce new techniques for mitigating statistical and device errors that are tailored to be maximally effective for the observables we measure.
+Additionally, we introduce techniques for mitigating statistical and device errors that are tailored to be maximally effective for the observables we measure.
 These co-designed elements enable high-fidelity real-time simulations of doubly-weak decays on a two spatial site (32 qubit) lattice.
 A $10\sigma$ signal for the dynamical generation of lepton-number violation mediated by a Majorana neutrino is obtained from running circuits with 470 two-qubit gates on IonQ Forte Enterprise.
-This work provides a potential path forward for future quantum simulations that would impact searches for new physics.
+This work establishes a potential path forward for future quantum simulations that would impact searches for new physics.